When a candidate is flagged under the 'contextual data' system it is strongly recommended that they are invited to interview.

 - The performance of the applicant’s school or college at A-level or equivalent level.

-In both instances a candidate will receive a flag if their educational establishment performs below the national average using Department of Education or equivalent data.
+In both instances a candidate will receive a flag if their educational establishment performs below the national average using data from the Department of Education in England or equivalent data from Northern Ireland, Scotland and Wales.
 GCSE data will consider achievement of both Mathematics and English/Welsh in the school performance information.

 - Candidates applying from schools who fall within Target 1 of the University’s Access Agreement will also receive a flag.
-These are schools which historically have had low rates of progression to Oxford.
+These are schools that are judged to have reasonable proportions of well-qualified students, but who have poor rates of successful application to Oxford.

 2. Residential postcode

 - The postcode that an applicant gives as their home address, assessed using ACORN information.
 ACORN is a system that associates specific geodemographic profiles to individual UK postcodes; it is widely recognised and used by both the public and private sectors to assist in the effective targeting of policies, services and communications.
 Where a candidate’s postcode falls into ACORN groups four or five ('Financially Stretched' and 'Urban Adversity') the application will be flagged.
-More information about ACORN can be found at http://acorn.caci.co.uk.
+Further information about ACORN.

 - An additional postcode factor will be used in the flagging for the coming admissions round.
-The postcode from an applicant’s home address is matched against the POLAR2 data set.
+The postcode from an applicant’s home address is matched against the POLAR3 data set.
 This classification places regions into quintiles based on the rate of young participation in Higher Education.
 Applicants from the lowest two quintiles will be flagged.
-More information about POLAR2 can be found at http://www.hefce.ac.uk/postcode/.
+Further information about POLAR3.

 3. Care background

 - Whether a candidate has been in care for more than three months (determined from the UCAS application, and subject to later verification checks).